Disclaimer: The work on the MCC is still ongoing / evolving, so the current state on github may deviate from the description below.

 - Currently, only .vhd output file format is supported

-- stackdepth must be between 1 and 16
+- stackdepth must be between 2 and 8 (inclusive)

-Example: generate standard microcode controller, with 4 level stack depth:
+Example: generate standard microcode controller, with 4 level stack depth, rising edge clock:

 .controller tty_control_unit.vhd, 4;